canidlogic/lilac/doc/Types.md

     null

 The null data type is in a data type class of its own and has only a single possible value, as discussed earlier.
 It is used to indicate that no data is present.
-It is the only core type that does not have the `lilac.` namespace prefix.
+It is the only core type that does not have a name in the `lilac` package.
 The core script interpreter uses this type in the address space for ports that are not connected to anything.

     lilac.float